Lomzem/CSUChicoNotes/EECE-446/2024-11-13-blocking-calls.md

 - `readfds`: which file descriptors `select` could read WITHOUT blocking
 - `writefds`: which file descriptors `select` could write WITHOUT blocking
 - `exceptfds`: any errors?
+- `timeout`: how long to wait for file descriptors to come back

+Return value: count of file descriptors across all sets
+- `0` means timeout
+- `-1` on ERROR
+- `2` means 2 file descriptors from the sets are ready

 In this class, we **aren't** going to use `writefds` or `exceptfds`
 - Instead use `NULL`